Invisalign – Deerfield, IL

 Crowded Teeth

-Crooked teeth that overlap don’t just come with aesthetic drawbacks; they can negatively impact your oral health.
+Crooked teeth that overlap don’t just come with aesthetic drawbacks; they can negatively impact your oral health because of how difficult it is to brush and floss between teeth.
 That’s why Invisalign isn’t just a “cosmetic” treatment.
 By moving your teeth into their proper positions, you can enjoy a healthier and more beautiful smile!

 Gaps Between Teeth

-While some patients like the gap between their front teeth, many patients aren’t enthused.
+While some patients like the gap between their front teeth, many aren’t enthused.
 Plus, the spaces can harbor food particles and debris, increasing your chances of tooth decay and gum disease.
-Fortunately, Invisalign can fix this common orthodontic issue as well.
+If the space is minor, our team may be able to fill it with veneers or cosmetic dental bonding.
+If the gap is larger, though, Invisalign can be used to bring teeth closer together.

 The Benefits of Invisalign